Connor Barth: 2012 season

 In Week 7 of the 2012 season, Barth kicked three field goals and three extra points for a season-high 12 points in the 36–17 win against the Minnesota Vikings.
 In Week 9, Barth kicked a career-high six extra points in the 42–32 win against the Oakland Raiders.
 Overall, in the 2012 season, Barth converted all 39 extra point attempts and 28 of 33 field goal attempts.
 Barth finished 11th in the league with a career-high 123 points.
 Barth set a single-season franchise record with six field goals of 50 or more yards.

+2013 season

 On July 17, 2013, Barth was placed on injured reserve and missed the 2013 season with an Achilles injury suffered while taking part in a charity basketball game.
 Barth was replaced by veteran placekicker Rian Lindell.

 During the 2013 offseason, the Buccaneers signed rookie Patrick Murray to compete with Barth.

 On August 29, 2014, Barth was released by the Buccaneers, losing to Murray.